-Dog Fighting: In the Line of Duty examines the growing problem of dog fighting, how it impacts other crimes, and strategies for law enforcement to put an end to it.
+Pit Bull Fighting: What Every Cop Should Know: In the Line of Duty examines the growing problem of dog fighting, how it impacts other crimes, and strategies for law enforcement to put an end to it.

 LINK COALITION AND TV NEWS SEGMENTS ON THE LINK (free downloads)

 Oklahoma Link Coalition “Intersection” Conference has a 20-minute video from the press conference at their 2017 conference.
 Speakers include Randy Lockwood, Melinda Merck, and Louisa McCune.